This site documents the design and construction of a

 - Cost and availability.

-Other parts typically used with the '816, such as I/O chips and glue logic, are also inexpensive and readily available.
+Other parts typically used with the '816, such as I/O devices and glue logic, are also inexpensive and readily available.

 As for the question of obsolescence, both the W65C02S and W65C816S are